Joe-Kerr/cats4Vue/readme.md

 Checks if a property (stuffed on the Vue instance) is properly namespaced.
 See also https://vuejs.org/v2/style-guide/#Private-property-names-essential

+### isValidRootProperty

+Checks if a custom property on the raw Vue component is a reserved Vue keyword.

 ### componentOptionsWriter

 Writes properties on a given component, checks for proper namespacing and duplicate names.